 In the post-war years, the then Editor, GS Whittet, worked hard to regain subscribers.
 The magazine was redesigned by David Pelham (well-known for his work for Penguin Books), and its title was changed to Studio International (incorporating The Studio) to reflect its increasing overseas influence.
 In 1968 Peter Townsend was appointed Editor, and Charles Harrison joined him as Assistant Editor.
 The publication won the vital overseas support of the British Council, and also of the Arts Council of Great Britain.

 When Richard Cork, art historian and art critic for The London Evening Standard, took over from Townsend in the mid-1970s, he transformed Studio International into a much-respected and truly contemporary art journal.
 Michael Spens, an award-winning architect, had served on the Arts Council of Great Britain for Scotland from 1978 before becoming Editor in 1980.

-In 2000 Studio International was one of the first art magazines to embrace the internet and become an e-journal, to be accompanied by special issues and yearbooks.
-The online journal now enjoys a worldwide readership with more than 200,000 readers a month and over 4.5 million page views a year.
+In 2000 Studio International was one of the first art magazines to embrace the internet – the online journal now enjoys a worldwide readership with more than 200,000 readers a month and over 4.5 million page views a year.
 Once again, as it did in the 1890s, by harnessing contemporary technology before most of its rivals, Studio (International) continues its role as one of the world’s leading art journals.